millerk22/emc2-labs/EMC2-Labs-Fall/lab19.rst

 ==================================

-In this lab, you will learn about applications of SVD in image compression and principal component analysis (PCA).
+In this lab, you will learn about applications of SVD, like image compression and principal component analysis (PCA).

 Application 1: Image compression
 --------------------------------